marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 .. image:: _static/basics/login.PNG
     :alt:  200px

-The website https://classex.uni-passau.de shows the login for lecturers and students.
+The website https://classex.uni-passau.de shows the login for lecturers and participants.

 Institution
     Select the institution you named during your registration, typically your university.